Migraines Are a Very Common Condition and Can Be Severely Debilitating

 What Are the good Aspects or bad Aspects of Migraine Surgeries ?

-What is the surgery’s success rate?
+What is the Surgery Success Rate?

 Most studies have shown success rates above 70 percent, with roughly one-third of the patients experiencing total relief of their migraines.
 When successful, patients report an improvement in migraine frequency, duration, intensity and in health-related quality-of-life.

-Who is a candidate for migraine surgery?
+Who is a Candidate for Migraine Surgery?

-- Patients who have been diagnosed with migraines by a neurologist (not all headaches are migraines)
+• Patients who have been diagnosed with migraines by a neurologist (not all headaches are migraines)

-- Patients with sites of nerve compression identifiable with a high degree of confidence
+• Patients with sites of nerve compression identifiable with a high degree of confidence

 Several other factors are considered, including the efficacy (or failure) of medical treatment, side effects of medications and the severity of the migraines.
 Patients with a favorable response to Botox® or local anesthetic injections are generally good candidates for migraine surgery.